 Oregon’s forests are among the most diverse and productive ecosystems in the world.
 On the east side of the Cascade mountains there are dry juniper and pine forests.

-The west side, features lush old-growth Douglas fir forests on the west side.
-The fog belt region, also called the Coast Ecological Province, which is the smallest and narrowest forested region in the state, stretches north to south across the entire state along the coast.
+The west side, features lush old-growth Douglas-fir forests and a fog belt region.
+The fog belt region, also called the Coast Ecological Province, is the smallest and narrowest forested region in the state, stretching north to south across the entire coastline.

 While the rest of the state experiences high temperatures and little moisture, the fog belt experiences lower temperatures and increased moisture and humidity.

-Topographically, the fog belt sits at relatively low elevation, rising up from sea level to four or five hundred feet.
+Some common trees one will see in the fog belt include Shorepine, Sitka Spruce, Western Cedar, and Douglas-fir.
 Shorepine (Pinus contorta) is the only species of pine that grows in the fog belt.

-Sitka Spruce (Picea sitchensis) trees were once called the tideland spruce because they like the cool, foggy environment of the coast.
+Sitka Spruce (Picea sitchensis) trees were once called tideland spruce because they like the cool, foggy environment of the coast.

 These trees bare flat needles and thin, light grey bark that easily peels off.
 The trunk of the Sitka Spruce is buttressed and does not go straight into the ground like lodgepole pines.